therealbytes/mudtendo/README.md

 **[NES Emulator](https://github.com/therealbytes/nes)**

 A NES emulator written in Go with a browser interface compiled to WebAssembly.
-The emulator is part of both the blockchain (native, see below) and in the frontend (WebAssembly).
+The emulator is part of both the blockchain (native, see below) and the web client (WebAssembly).

 **[NES Concrete App-chain](https://github.com/therealbytes/neschain)**